Branded podcastS, radio ADVERTISING and radio programmes

 In late 2017, Historic England ran a campaign to celebrate “irreplaceable” places in England.
 They wanted to make a podcast to accompany the campaign and dig out the stories behind both the famous and lesser known places nominated.
 From a hut in Bletchley Park where modern computing evolved, to the iron railings which suffragettes chained themselves to – we stepped back in time to the very roots of our national identity.
-And with Emma Barnett as our host, made a brilliant podcast about history that might be right on your doorstep!
+And with Emma Barnett and Suzannah Lipscombe as our hosts, made a brilliant podcast about history that might be right on your doorstep!

 In this iTunes top 10 (!) podcast, produced for the Houses of Parliament, writer and comedian Meera Syal explores the way our country is run day to day.

 Granted access to the inner workings of Parliament, Meera walks us down the corridors of power to uncover what really happens at the heart of British government.
 Over six episodes, we discover how the government is formed, how the laws that shape our daily lives are agreed upon and enforced, and how our leaders are held to account and by whom.